RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 -  For ROCm v3.3 and older releases, the *clinfo* path remains unchanged
    - */opt/rocm/opencl/bin/x86_64/clinfo*.

+ **Note**: After an operating system upgrade, AMD ROCm may upgrade automatically and result in an error.
+This is because AMD ROCm does not support upgrades currently.
+You must uninstall and reinstall AMD ROCm after an operating system upgrade.

-ROCm MultiVersion Installation Update
+ROCm Multi Version Installation Update
 ---------------------------------------

 With the AMD ROCm v3.10 release, the following ROCm multi-version installation changes apply:

 The meta packages rocm-dkms are now deprecated for multi-version ROCm installs.
-For example, rocm-dkms3.7.0, rocm-dkms3.8.0.
+For example, rocm-dkms3.8.0, rocm-dkms3.9.0.

 -   Multi-version installation of ROCm should be performed by installing rocm-dev using each of the desired ROCm versions.
 For example, rocm-dev3.7.0, rocm-dev3.8.0, rocm-dev3.9.0.